UniSport Nationals return to the Gold Coast in 2025. Find out more

-UniSport Australia (UniSport) is delighted to be celebrating our 100th anniversary in 2021.
+UniSport Australia (UniSport) was proud to mark its 100th anniversary in 2021.

-UniSport dates our history to 1921 when Sydney University Sports Union, Melbourne University Sports Union, Adelaide University Sports Union and University of Queensland Sports Union established the Australian University Sports Association (AUSA).
-The objectives of the association were to manage inter-university and special university contests, to determine the eligibility of teams and to manage any matter affecting university sport in which more than one university was interested.
-Now called UniSport Australia, we have grown to represent 43 tertiary institution members across Australia.
+The organisation traced its history back to 1921, when the Sydney University Sports Union, Melbourne University Sports Union, Adelaide University Sports Union and University of Queensland Sports Union established the Australian University Sports Association (AUSA).
+The objectives of the association were to manage inter-university and special university contests, determine team eligibility, and oversee any matters affecting university sport that involved more than one university.

-Some of the early contested sports included athletics, baseball, boat races, boxing, cricket, Australian Rules football, rugby, golf, hockey, lacrosse, rifle shooting, swimming, water polo and tennis.
-Women’s competitions existed in basketball, hockey and tennis.
-Today, UniSport offers more than 40 sports in the Nationals and Leagues programs, with competitions offered in men’s, women’s, mixed and open categories.
+Some of the early contested sports included athletics, baseball, boat races, boxing, cricket, Australian Rules football, rugby, golf, hockey, lacrosse, rifle shooting, swimming, water polo, and tennis.
+Women’s competitions existed in basketball, hockey, and tennis.
+By 2021, UniSport offered more than 40 sports across its Nationals and Leagues programs, with competitions delivered in men’s, women’s, mixed, and open categories.

 In 1967, Australia became an International Federation of University Sport (FISU) Member Association, and to this day remains an active member and participant in FISU programs.
 There have been four World University Championships hosted in Australia; windsurfing (Wollongong, 1994), table tennis (Geelong, 1996), squash (Melbourne, 2010) and sailing (Perth, 2016).